Despite business warnings, GOP moves ahead with voting bills

 Despite business warnings, GOP moves ahead with voting billsNew

 AUSTIN, Texas (AP) — Republican lawmakers around the country are pressing ahead with efforts to tighten voting laws, despite growing warnings from business leaders that the measures could harm democracy and the economic climate.
-More than 50 Texas companies and business organizations on Tuesday released an open letter expressing opposition to “any changes” that would make it harder to vote in that state.
-The letter — signed by American Airlines, Microsoft Corp., HP Inc., Patagonia, Levi Strauss & Co and others — comes ahead of votes on legislation that critics say would place disproportionate burdens on minority and disabled voters.
+More than 50 companies and business organizations on Tuesday released an open letter expressing opposition to “any changes” that would make it harder to vote in that state.
+The letter — signed by American Airlines, Microsoft Corp., HP Inc., Patagonia, Levi Strauss & Co and others — comes amid voting legislation that critics say would place disproportionate burdens on minority and disabled voters.